Turf Talk

 When I mow my lawn or walk across it I see hundreds of little green bugs jumping out of the grass.
 What are they?
 Should I be concerned?

-They’re called leafhoppers.
-Yes, that is the incredibly scientific name that lawn care experts have come up with for a small green bug that hops from leaf to leaf, or should I say blade to blade.
-Maybe we should rename them bladehoppers.
-Up close they’re about the size of a grain of rice.
-Leafhoppers are always present in your lawn.
-They suck the juices out of the grass blades.
-Damage is usually visible as a small yellow spot in the middle of the blade.
-They also excrete a sap like substance called honeydew which sometimes appears as a shiny spot on the blade.
+Those bugs are called leafhoppers.
+They’re about the size of a grain of rice and always present in your lawn.
+They typically hop from blade to blade sucking out the juices.
+You can tell by the small yellow spot in the middle of the blade.
+They also excrete a sap-like substance called honeydew which sometimes appears as a shiny spot on the blade.
 Leafhoppers do very little damage.
-A huge infestation might give your lawn a slightly pale appearance.
-Since the damage is only short term and superficial, and such large infestations are very short lived, treatment is not recommended.
-Leafhoppers overwinter in debris and thatch and emerge in mid spring….
+Sure, a huge infestation might give your lawn a slightly pale appearance, but because the damage is typically short term, superficial, and very short lived, we do not recommend treatment.
+But here’s some Leafhopper factoids for all you science buffs: Leafhoppers spend the winter in debris and thatch and emerge in mid spring.
+Females lay eggs in the early summer, which hatch within two weeks.

 I have these strange ant hills all over one section of my lawn.
 They’re just single holes with a ring of dirt around them.
 Not the hills you usually see.
 What can I do about them?